jarokaz/tpu-gke-sandbox/README.md

 ```

-The Terraform configurations perform the following tasks:
+The Terraform configuration performs the following tasks:
 - Creates a network and a subnet for a VPC-native GKE cluster.
 - Creates a VPC-native cluster.
 - Creates a node pool with nodes equipped with CPUs only.